There are many places in the world people talk about and you wonder “Is that place really that great?“

 Some of the negatives I heard were that it was a large, dirty, smelly city.

-Full of rude people that don’t want to hear you speak English.
+Full of rude people who don’t want to hear you speak English.

 Paris might seem a bit messy with all the crappy graffiti everywhere.